nivasharmaa/Academic-Performance-Tracker/README.md

-# Student Report
+# Academic Performance Tracker

 ## Overview
-The Student Report project is a Java program designed to read student data from a file named `student_data.txt`, calculate the average test grade for each student, and determine the corresponding letter grade.
+The Academic Performance Tracker project is a Java program designed to read student data from a file named `student_data.txt`, calculate the average test grade for each student, and determine the corresponding letter grade.
 Additionally, it calculates and prints the overall average test grade for all students.

 ## Features
 - **File Reading**: Reads student names and their test scores from a specified text file.